 - If guests are staying in Bohol for more than five days, they must undergo a repeat nasopharyngeal RT-PCR test, and they will be asked to undergo quarantine at their accommodation until they receive a negative result.

-- Tourists must have printed copies of these documents on hand when they enter Bohol.
+- Tourists must have printed copies of the required documents on hand when they enter Bohol.

 - Tourists are not allowed to have DIY tours, and they are highly discouraged from engaging in personal activities outside of the tourism bubble.